 1919 was a year for aeronautic history.
 The first international air mail service took place between Seattle, Washington and Victoria, B.C.; the first non-stop trans-Atlantic flight was completed by Arthur Brown and John Alcock, winning a prize of 10,000 pounds; the first successful parachute jump was made; the first wedding held in a plane occurred over Houston, Texas; the first scheduled passenger service by airplane from Paris to London began; and the first round trip transatlantic airship (dirigible) journey was completed.

+In the art world, Mondrian begins painting his grid-based compositions, and the Bauhaus design school was founded by Walter Gropius in Weimer.
 Top songs of 1919 included: After You’ve Gone; I’m Forever Blowing Bubbles; How Ya Gonna Keep ‘Em Down on the Farm After They’ve Seen Paree; Till We Meet Again; Ain’t Nobody’s Business But My Own; Poor Butterfly, and A Pretty Girl is Like a Melody.
 The top three grossing films of the year were: Miracle Man starring Lon Chaney; Male and Female, starring Gloria Swanson; and Daddy-Long-Legs starring Mary Pickford.
 Best-selling books included My Man Jeeves by P.G.
 Wodehouse; Rainbow Valley by Lucy Maud Montgomery; The Moon and Sixpence by Somerset Maugham, and Night and Day by Virginia Woolf.

 The ‘sunkist’ stamp first appeared on fruit from the California Grower’s Association, and the Hostess brand was created – chocolate cupcakes were their first big success.
 New words in 1919 included: airport, rum-runner, Soviet Union, pen-pal, pet-peeve, Ponzi scheme, sweet patootie, wonky, razz, rumba, shimmy, bimbo, basket-case, loony bin, compact (make-up case), backless (dress).